tlarsendataguy/goalteryx/README.md

 	```go
 	editor.AddInt32Field(`FieldName`, `some source`, sdk.InsertAt(0))
 	```

+The `RemoveFields` function removes the provided list of fields from the record, if they exist.

+The `MoveField` function moves a field to a different position in the record.
+An error is returned if `newIndex` is out of bounds or if the name provided does not exist in the record.

 The `GenerateOutgoingRecordInfo` function returns a pointer to an [OutgoingRecordInfo](#OutgoingRecordInfo) struct, which is used to open [OutputAnchors](#Using-OutputAnchor) and set values for writing to downstream tools.